-Light Emitting Diodes are electrical components that are used in a variety of applications to emit electromagnetic radiation by a process known as electroluminescence.
-The color that is emitted by the LED is dependent upon its frequency within the electromagnetic spectrum.
-Today there are a wide variety of frequencies that LED devices operate at.
+Light emitting diodes are electrical components used in a variety of applications to create light, or electromagnetic radiation, by a process known as electroluminescence.
+The LED's color depends on its frequency within the electromagnetic spectrum.
+Today you can find LEDs in a wide variety of colors, corresponding to a range of frequencies they operate at.

 Red LED Devices

-Red LED devices operate at a wavelength of approximately 633 nm.
-The following equation can be used to determine the frequency of a LED device:
+Red LED devices produce light at a wavelength of approximately 633 nanometers (nm).
+The following equation is useful to find the frequency of a LED device:

-Carrying out this calculation leads to a frequency of 474 Terra-Hertz, which places it in the red region of the visible electromagnetic spectrum.
-Practical red LED devices were first invented in 1962 by Professor Nick Holonyak from the University of Illinois.
-Red LED devices are based upon the material indium gallium aluminum phosphide and are still used in a variety of technological industries.
+Carrying out this calculation leads to a frequency of 474 terahertz (THz), which places it in the red region of the visible electromagnetic spectrum.
+At the University of Illinois, Professor Nick Holonyak developed the first practical red LED devices in 1962.
+Red LEDs use the material indium gallium aluminum phosphide and find many uses in electronic displays, indicator lights and other applications.

 Blue LED Devices

-Blue LED devices were first invented by former Nichia scientist Shuji Nakamura in 1993.
+Former Nichia scientist Shuji Nakamura invented Blue LED devices in 1993.
 These devices operate at a wavelength of approximately 470 nm, therefore:

 Green LED Devices

-Green LED devices were first realized in 2010 by scientists working at the National Renewable Energy Laboratory.
+In 2010, research scientists working at the National Renewable Energy Laboratory developed the first green LEDs.
 These devices operate at a wavelength of approximately 560 nm and there have a frequency:

-Carrying out this calculation leads to a frequency of 535 Terra-Hertz.
+Carrying out this calculation leads to a frequency of 535 THz.
 The final invention of green LED devices paved the way for the creation of white LED light sources.

 White LED Devices

-White light consists of individual red, blue and green components and hence does not consist of a single wavelength or frequency.
-White LED devices have a mixture of the frequencies 474 Terra-Hertz, 535 Terra-Hertz and 638 Terra-Hertz.
-The development of white LED devices has led to the possibility of cheap, energy efficient lighting that can be used in a variety of settings, from street lamps to desk lights.
+White light consists of individual red, blue and green components, so it doesn't have a single wavelength or frequency.
+White LED devices have a mixture of the frequencies 474 THz, 535 THz and 638 THz.
+The development of white LED devices has led to cheap, energy-efficient lighting that can be used in a variety of settings, from street lamps to desk lights.